 And kept growing until it was an obvious problem.
 At least in this case, because this is a government experimental forest, the scientists had the option to manage it.
-So, they designed an experiment with every possible treatment...
+So, they set up a three-variable, extreme-vertex experiment with 8 possible combinations.

 HIGH STRUCTURAL DIVERSITY

 Blacks Mountain Experiment Design